afarooq07/stock-analysis/README.md

 For example, in case of stock analysis, addition of code to dynamically populate tickers array required peroper testing to make sure all values were captured.

-There are pros and cons of code refactor and each application should be assessed for areas of improvement, time availability and cost associated before making any major changes.
+There are pros and cons of code refactor and each application should be assessed for areas of improvement, time/resource availability, project dealines and cost associated before making any major changes.